 Our son Patrick Casey served his country in combat as a Sergeant in Afghanistan in 2009-2010.
 For a year we worried about receiving a dreaded phone call from the Army.
 Patrick returned home safely when many soldiers he served with did not.
 Shockingly, we did get the phone call we had dreaded.
 It came from the D.C Police on September 23, 2011.

-On that tragic day in the early morning hours, Patrick was attacked from behind while attempting to break up a fight between a friend and a group of three men from Virginia.
+On that tragic day in the early morning hours, Patrick was attacked from behind while intervening to break up a fight between a friend and a group of three men from Virginia.
 The men had a history of drunken behavior and several brawls in the same downtown area of Washington D.C.
 Patrick died from his injuries four days later.
 No one was ever charged.
-Making matters worse, the U.S. Attorney’s Office for D.C. led by Ronald Machen precipitously and falsely blamed our son for his own death by concluding without supporting evidence that the perpetrator, Jason Ward, acted in defense of another.
+Making matters worse, the U.S. Attorney’s Office for D.C. led by Ronald Machen precipitously and falsely blamed our son for his own death by concluding without supporting evidence that the perpetrator, Jason Ward, acted in defense of his friend Brian Giblin.
+Ward was a champion bodybuilder with had a history of drunken brawls in DC and was training in Krav Maga.
+He was a ticking timebomb.
+The truth is that Giblin was the initial aggressor which invalidates any claim of self-defense or defense of another.
+Patrick was the one acting in defense of another - his friend.

 The USAO-DC denied Patrick due process.

-As we will document, the USAO-DC gave Ward preferential treatment by cutting a secret deal with him and obstructed the DC Police from performing a complete and fair investigation.
+As we will document, the USAO-DC gave Ward preferential treatment by cutting a secret deal with him on October 10, 2011 and obstructed the DC Police from performing a complete and fair investigation.
 Throughout the homicide investigation in 2011 and ever since, the federal prosecutors have denied us information, deceived us and outright lied to us and the public.

 Before Patrick joined the Army he worked in Israel and traveled to the Palestinian area, Jordan and Egypt.
 He grew to love that part of the world.